Healthy Eating – Fit For Life! by Verity Welch

 A few years ago whilst visiting a nursery I was told about an initiative where parents were asked to contribute to a newly developed snack table.
 The nursery was providing apples and bananas but wanted parents to add to the variety of the available produce.
 Unfortunately, the enthusiastic parents took this as the opportunity to bring in enormous cakes, decorated biscuits and a bowl of chicken nuggets – they were literally thinking out of the box!
 The Practitioner had to explain that they were just hoping for the odd pineapple or mango.

 But there is an increased focus on children’s nutrition.
-This May, I had the pleasure of attending a food workshop in Liverpool.
+This May, I had the pleasure of attending a food workshop in London.
 I watched Chef Emma, Catering Manager for Clockwork Childcare, quickly prepare a very tasty spiced chicken and sweet potato stew.
 As she cooked, she shared ideas to support families and children in developing their understanding of nutrition.
 These included exciting recipes, trips to kitchens, food tasting and getting children to eat their way through the ‘Hungry Caterpillar’ story.
 Her nursery’s innovative approach to healthy eating even encompasses offering healthy takeaways to busy parents.